SINS-Lab/SAFARI-DOCS/source/safari/usage/building.rst

 Step 2: Download and Setup for SAFARI
 *************************************

-Once WSL is enabled, and a Lunix distribution is installed, open it to the directory where you want to setup your SAFARI installation.
-This can be done via either the ``wsl`` command in one of the windows terminals, or via shift right clicking in the required directory, and then clicking ``Open Lunix shell here``
+Once WSL is enabled, and a Linux distribution is installed, open it to the directory where you want to setup your SAFARI installation.
+This can be done via either the ``wsl`` command in one of the windows terminals, or via shift right clicking in the required directory, and then clicking ``Open Linux shell here``

 In the Linux shell, run the following commands to download the SEA-SAFARI and SAFARI-ANALYSIS repositories.